From school bus driver to transportation consultant: Q&A with Theresa Anderson

 In addition, the training and ride visibility is exceptional.
 There are more checks and balances than in many school districts.

-They make sure they know who their customer is.
+HopSkipDrive makes sure to know who their customer is.
 While observing CareDriver onboarding, all the candidates that I met were exceptional.
 At one point during the day, I even commented that I would have been thrilled to have this applicant pool for school bus drivers.

 Would you recommend other districts use HopSkipDrive for their transportation needs?
 Why?